Winterizing Your Tiny Home

 • Never leave exposed hoses unprotected in freezing weather

-• Keep interior temperatures above 50 degrees at all times
+• Keep interior temps above 50 degrees at all times

 • Open cabinet doors under sinks during cold snaps